On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: (Partially) Surjective Homomorphisms

 Let the number of distinguished vertices be $n_d$ and the number of distinguished edges be $m_d$.
-The set $\mathcal{D}(H)$ decomposes into the sets $\mathcal{D}_{i,j}(H)$, with $i \in \{0, \dots, n_d\}$ and $j\in \{0, \dots, m_d\}$, where every element in $\mathcal{D}_{i,j}(H)$ is obtainable from $H$ by deleting first $j$ distinguished edges and then $i$ distinguished vertices from $H$, where no deleted vertex is allowed to be incident to a remaining distinguished edge.
-Here, the deletion of an edge does not affect the set of vertices but the deletion of a vertex affects the set of edges.
-Thus we needed to fix the order of the deletion in order to obtain a decomposition of $\mathcal{D}(H)$.
+The family $\family{D}(H)$ decomposes into the families $\family{D}_{i,j}(H)$, where the index $i$ is in $\sqBrackets{0; n_d}$, the index $j$ is in $\sqBrackets{0; m_d}$, and every element in $\family{D}_{i,j}(H)$ is obtainable from $H$ by deleting first $j$ distinguished edges and then $i$ distinguished vertices from $H$ such that no deleted vertex is incident to a remaining distinguished edge.
+Here, the deletion of an edge does not affect the set of vertices, but the deletion of a vertex affects the set of edges.
+Thus, we needed to fix the order of the deletion in order to obtain a decomposition of $\family{D}(H)$.
 This yields,

 \begin{example} Let $p$ be a prime and $H$ be an order~$p$ reduced graph containing an edge $e$ and a vertex $v$.
-Then, for any graph $G$ the set of partially surjective homomorphisms $\PartSurj[G][(H, \{v\}, \{e\})]$ is the same as
+We apply the inclusion-exclusion principle.
+Here, we denote set deletion by \enquote{$-$} for better readability.
+For any graph $G$, the set of partially surjective homomorphisms $\PartSurj[G, (H, \set{v}, \set{e})]$ is equal to